Tue 26 May 2020

 Also, keep in mind that if you’ve purchased a “green” wood or air-dried wood, it likely holds more moisture than a kiln dried products.
 This will change the weight.
 Pieces of wood that fall into the “green” category, even if they are the same size, will weigh differently.
 Work with wood long enough and you’ll develop a feel for what is just about at the perfect weight for smoker or direct-fired cooking.

-Adding to Dual Fuel or Hybrid Grills
+Adding Wood for Food Smoking to Dual Fuel or Hybrid Grills

 With technologies advancing in the grill world you now have so many more options for using charcoal and wood in the convenience of a gas fired grill.
 For those looking to have that level of ease but the flavors of charcoal and wood at your fingertips, those equipment manufacturers are to be considered.
 Just get ready to make a substantial investment as these models do not come cheap.